MySQL includes some extensions that you probably will not find in

 compared to the original row.
 The test for changed data is done with the

-statement.
+WHERE clause in the UPDATE statement.
 If the record wasn't

 updated, we give the client a message: "Some of the data you have changed